Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 7

 night & bay horse very poor &

 weak.
-Boxer last night before
+Boxer lost night before

-last: quite feel loss of him.
+last; quite feel loss of him.
 Get

-about 50 horses from ILH in
+about 50 horses from ILH in,

 exchange for our broken downs,

-but these not much better Miserably
+but these not much better.
+Miserably

 cold & wet today, very